 Dharma: The Moral and Ethical Obligation in Perennial Dharma.

-Dharma is individual-specific and varies based on one’s age, occupation, caste, and gender.
+Dharma is individual-specific and varies based on age, occupation, caste, and gender.
 The Manu Smriti divides life into four stages (Ashramas)—Brahmacharya (student stage), Grihastha (householder stage), Vanaprastha (retired stage), and Sannyasa (renounced stage)—each stage having its specific Dharmic duties.

 Understanding Temple Worship in Sanatan Dharma.

 Despite the external ritualistic worship, the ultimate purpose of visiting a temple in Sanatan Dharma is to invoke the divine within oneself.
 The sacred environment of the temple serves as a catalyst, helping devotees turn their minds away from the mundane and towards the spiritual.
-In essence, temple worship in Sanatan Dharma is an external expression of one’s inner spiritual journey, fostering a sense of community, devotion, and divine connection.
+Temple worship in Sanatan Dharma is an external expression of one’s inner spiritual journey, fostering a sense of community, devotion, and divine connection.

 The Concept of Time Cycles in Sanatan Dharma

-Sanatan Dharma perceives time quite differently from the linear concept prevalent in most western philosophies.
+Sanatan Dharma perceives time quite differently from the linear concept prevalent in most Western philosophies.
 Instead, it embraces a more cyclic view of time, where creation, preservation, and dissolution occur in a continual cycle known as ‘Samsara’.
 Sanatan Dharma’s understanding of time is divided into four key eras or ‘Yugas’: Satya Yuga (Truth Age), Treta Yuga, Dwapara Yuga, and Kali Yuga.
-Each yuga symbolizes a specific stage of moral and spiritual degeneration, with Satya yuga being the purest and Kali yuga, the current time cycle, being the most morally and spiritually challenging.
+Each yuga symbolizes a specific stage of moral and spiritual degeneration, with the Satya yuga being the purest and the Kali-yuga, the current time cycle, being the most morally and spiritually challenging.
 After the conclusion of Kali Yuga, the cycle recommences with Satya Yuga, marking a fresh cycle of creation.
 This cyclical concept of time, deeply embedded in the philosophy of Sanatan Dharma, reflects the eternal and infinite nature of the universe and the recurring pattern of birth, growth, decay, death, and rebirth.
 It underlines the transient nature of the physical world and encourages followers to seek the eternal truth beyond temporal existence.

 The Unique Structure of Sanatan Dharma: No Central Authority or Single Founder.